ARM-software/acle/main/acle.md

 double-precision numbers, used on some very old Arm FPU implementations, is not supported by ACLE or the Arm ABI.)

-## A32 and T32 instruction set architecture and features
+## Instruction set architecture and features

 References to the target architecture refer to the target as configured in the tools, for example by appropriate command-line